 Most renovations will need a building consent.
 You’ll need to apply to a building consent authority (BCA) and demonstrate that the planned renovation complies with the Building Code.

-The Code sets out the levels of performance that must be achieved in areas such as weathertightness, durability, thermal performance and so on.
+The Code sets out the minimum levels of performance that must be achieved in areas such as weathertightness, durability, thermal performance and so on.

 When you apply for a consent, you’ll need to demonstrate how that performance is going to be achieved.
 The building consent authority will assess the plans and other information you provide and determine whether the Code’s performance requirements will be met if the building work is carried out as planned.

 Even if you don’t need a building consent, the building work will still need to comply with the Code.

 In general, the Building Code requirements only apply to the parts of the building you are renovating.
 You don’t have to bring other areas up to the standards required in the Code.
 The one exception is smoke alarms – the Code requires that all new houses and all existing houses undergoing alteration have smoke alarms installed.
 Even if you’re not required to, it can be a good idea to carry out upgrading work such as installing insulation while you are renovating.

 Through the following links, we set out processes to help you find out about compliance requirements, determine how to comply, and demonstrate compliance to the satisfaction of the building consent authority.